dotnet/csharplang/proposals/csharp-9.0/records.md

 Otherwise, the method:
 1. calls the base `PrintMembers` method with one argument (its `builder` parameter),
 2. if the `PrintMembers` method returned true, append ", " to the builder,
-3. for each of the record's printable members, appends that member's name followed by " = " followed by the member's value: `this.member`, separated with ", ",
+3. for each of the record's printable members, appends that member's name followed by " = " followed by the member's value: `this.member` (or `this.member.ToString()` for value types), separated with ", ",
 4. return true.

 The `PrintMembers` method can be declared explicitly.